bytecodealliance/wasmtime/docs/metaref.rst

 since the last build.

+.. module:: cdsl.settings

 Settings
 ========

 Settings are used by the environment embedding Cretonne to control the details of code generation.
 Each setting is defined in the meta language so a compact and consistent Rust representation can be generated.
-Shared settings are defined in the :mod:`cretonne.settings` module.
+Shared settings are defined in the :mod:`base.settings` module.
 Some settings are specific to a target ISA, and defined in a `settings` module under the appropriate :file:`lib/cretonne/meta/isa/*` directory.

 Settings can take boolean on/off values, small numbers, or explicitly enumerated symbolic values.
 Each type is represented by a sub-class of :class:`Setting`:

-.. currentmodule:: cretonne
 .. inheritance-diagram:: Setting BoolSetting NumSetting EnumSetting
     :parts: 1